refinery/refinerycms-page-images/readme.md

 Now when you start up your Refinery application, edit a page and there should be a new "Images" tab.

+If you get an error like

+  uninitialized constant Refinery::Pages::Tab

+It means your Refinery version isn't new enough.
+To fix that you need to update the Refinery CMS `Gemfile` line to this

+  gem 'refinerycms', :git => "git://github.com/resolve/refinerycms.git"
+  bundle install
+  rake refinery:update

+And then try again.

 ## Usage

 `app/views/pages/show.html.erb`